 Schott Zwiesel Tritan Crystal Glass

 Simple, elegant, and durable, the Schott Zwiesel Tritan Crystal Glass is made using a lead-free blend of titanium and zirconium oxide.
 When placed on a flat surface, this dancing tumbler will sway gently, unlocking the whisky’s flavours and aromas in the process.
-It’s also the ideal home for a delicious Old Fashioned.
+This contender for best whiskey glass is also the ideal home for a delicious Old Fashioned.

 Viski Seneca Faceted Crystal Tumblers

 Emanating with geometric splendor, the Seneca Faceted Crystal Tumblers host a triangular base and trigonal sides.
-Because of all those funky contours, the glass produces hypnotic prisms of refracted light, sending visible photons directly through your dram or cocktail.
+Because of all those funky contours, these cool whiskey glasses produces hypnotic prisms of refracted light, sending visible photons directly through your dram or cocktail.
 Indeed, what goes better with intoxicating liquor than a built-in light show?
+Crystal whiskey glasses don’t come much better.

 Royal Scot Crystal Scottish Thistle Set